DBC IRATA Rope Access Training

 How fit do you have to be?

-Rope access can be a strenuous activity and your training course will at times push you physically, however with the correct training and proper techniques anyone with a reasonable level of strength and fitness can successfully complete the course.
+Rope access can be a strenuous activity and your training course may at times push you physically, however with the correct training and proper techniques anyone with a reasonable level of strength and fitness can successfully complete the course.

 That said, if you are concerned about your fitness please contact us and we can offer you some sound advice to help improve your fitness prior to your course.